-Venus flytraps look like they could be from another world, but this carnivorous plant is right at home on your windowsill or porch.
+Venus flytrap (Dionaea muscipula, USDA zones 7-10) looks like it could be from another world, but this carnivorous plant is right at home on your windowsill or porch.
 Though it has a reputation for being difficult to care for, Venus flytraps just need a little bit of extra attention and the right environment to thrive.

 Leave the Leaves Alone